Interview with Zeline Del Rosario - Part 2

 and that someone loves me back."

 Zeline: I feel much better when I have someone to love and that someone loves me back.
-Life is easier if you live with someone else, anyway at least for me.
+Life is easier if you live with someone else, anyway, at least for me.
 For example, you are there for each other no matter what, you care about each other, support each other, go to bed together, wake up together, and do all the things you usually do together.
 It is a really comfortable feeling for me, compared to being lonely and depressed.

 Love is the spark that keeps me going.
 When I find the right person, I must feel closeness so I can feel safe and secure.
-When I’m alone I just feel worried and anxious.
+When I’m alone, I just feel worried and anxious.
 So love is very important to me to feel good about myself.
-My wife is the love of my life and without a doubt, it is the best I’ve ever had.
-She’s also transgender, so we both understand and support each other, and she has also been a big help to me in my own transition and ”coming out” process.
+My wife is the love of my life, and without a doubt, it is the best I’ve ever had.
+She’s also transgender, so we both understand and support each other, and she has also been a big help to me in my own transition and “coming out” process.

 Zeline: I really recommend doing it as soon as possible.
 Try to get over the fear and begin life as it should be because it will make you so much happier and so much more peaceful in the mind.
 It really makes the stone fall from your chest, believe me, I’ve been there.
-The real good friends will stay and support you and all the fake ones will leave you but you don't need them anyway.
+The real good friends will stay and support you, and all the fake ones will leave you, but you don't need them anyway.

-"Try to get over the fear and begin life as it should be
+"Try to get over the fear and begin life as it should

-much more peaceful in the mind."
+and so much more peaceful in the mind."

-Monika: My pen friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transgender people doing.
+Monika: My pen friend Gina Grahame once wrote to me that we should never limit our potential because of how we were born or because of what we see other transgender people doing.
 Our dreams should not end on an operating table; that’s where they begin.
-Do you agree with this?
+How does that idea resonate with you?

 Zeline: Thank you too, Monika.